kulhanek/kafs-user/README.md

     * pam_kafs_session  - implemented, but it does nothing
   * PAM session - open
     * [pam_keyinit - it is not called]
-      * it uses the same session keyring as created by pam_keyinit in PAM session - open above
     * pam_krb5 - it does nothing?
     * pam_kafs_session (run under the target user)
       * it creates PAG (optional)